 How the Quilt Africa Fabrics Story Began

-The story of how our journey began has many parts.
+The story of how the Quilt Africa Fabrics journey began has many parts.

-Today, I'll share how I was introduced to fabric and learnt all that I now know.
+Today, I'll share how I was introduced to fabrics, African prints specifically and learnt most of what I now know.

 Some of my earliest memories of time alone with my mother was our trips to go fabric shopping in one of the largest African prints markets in West Africa.